Departmental Advisory Committee

 Dr. Chan received his undergraduate and research degree from City University of Hong Kong.
 He enjoys studying and teaching in City University very much.
 Up to date, Dr. Chan has published over 50 publications in refereed journals, books and conference proceedings.
 Recently (April 2014), his new book entitled “May Fourth in Hong Kong: Colonial Scenario, Nationalism and Localism” was published by Hong Kong Chung Hwa Book Company.
 Indeed before the publication of the book, part of his related research findings was also reported by “Research Frontiers” which was published by Research Grants Council of the University Grants Committee .
 Another of his research interest is the interaction and exchange between Chinese intellectuals and foreign countries.
 From September 2013 to April 2014, he coordinated the holding of “China and Asian Community in Retrospect and Prospect”, a research lecture series held in City University.
 A total of 15 international and reputable scholars were invited to give academic talks.

 Yiwen Li is assistant professor of history at City University of Hong Kong.
-She received her Ph.D. in History from Yale University and her dissertation won the Arthur and Mary Wright Prize for the best doctoral dissertation in non-Western History (2017).
+She received her Ph.D. in History from Yale University, and her dissertation won the Arthur and Mary Wright Prize for the best doctoral dissertation in non-Western History (2017).
 Her research interests include maritime East Asia, material culture, and the Buddhist monastic economy.
-Her first book, Networks of Faith and Profit: Monks, Merchants, and Exchanges between China and Japan, 839 - 1403, is forthcoming in 2023 with Cambridge University Press.
-Li is currently working on her second project "Sacred Crafts: Artisans and Buddhist Monasteries in China and Japan, 960 - 1368."
+Her first book, Networks of Faith and Profit: Monks, Merchants, and Exchanges between China and Japan, 839 - 1403 CE, is published by Cambridge University Press in their "Asian Connections" series.
+Li is currently working on her second project, "Sacred Crafts: Artisans and Buddhist Monasteries in China and Japan, 960 - 1368."
 She is also a member of the working group "Ability and Authority" at the Max Planck Institute for the History of Science, Dept III.
 She earned her BA (2008) and MA (2011) from Peking University.
 In 2014-15, she was a Japan Foundation Fellow at the Institute for Research in Humanities, Kyoto University.

 Ka-Fai Ma received his PhD degree in Sociology from the University of Wisconsin-Madison.
 He is currently an assistant professor of the Department of Chinese and History in City University of Hong Kong.
 His major research areas are Sociology of Culture, Class Analysis, and Political Sociology.
 He is devoted in teaching subjects of Creative Writing, Cultural Industry, and Media Analysis.
 He has published over 20 books of essays, many of them are bestsellers.
 The novel "Once Upon A Time (I)" was published in 2016 and won 20 literature prizes and recognitions.
 It was also translated into various languages including French and Korean.
 It will also be turned into a film project by the international well-known director Johnny To.
 "Once Upon A Time (II)" was published in 2020, another debut novel of 220,000 words.